 When you think of Leonardo da Vinci, you might dwell on the huge variety of his conceptual inventions, such as the helicopter and parachute.
 He is also considered one of the finest and most important artists of all time.
 Da Vinci called himself omo sanza lettere – “a man without letters” – an expression of modesty, implying that he did not benefit from an education, but also of immodesty, meaning that his genius was innate.

 Giorgio Vasari, Benvenuto Cellini and many other Italian and French painters looked to him as a model.
 Michelangelo was his rival, but their different views show the two opposite philosophies of the Italian Renaissance.
 Da Vinci aimed at a natural and artistic harmony; he had a long life made up of travel, creation and literature.
 In contrast, Michelangelo had a rather tormented life; his art and poetry represent a different Renaissance, obscured by passion and disquiet.

-Although Da Vinci gave an invaluable contribution to the Italian Renaissance, his free spirit and thinking pushed him away from Italy.
-He spent his last year in France, where his art and genius merited a superior treatment.
-This is also the reason why some of his masterpieces are now at the Louvre.
+Although da Vinci gave an invaluable contribution to the Italian Renaissance, his free thinking pushed him away from Italy.
+He spent his last year in France, where his art and genius merited superior treatment – and also the reason that several of his masterpieces can now be found at the Louvre.
 In 2011, London’s National Gallery exhibited some of the works of this great artist.
-This showing offered a wide-ranging conception of Leonardo da Vinci.
-His paintings and drawings were displayed along with a good number of works by his followers.
-At this exhibition his famous portraits could be admired in all their beauty and a special place was given to a copy of his legendary ‘Last Supper’.
+His paintings and drawings were displayed along with works by his followers, allowing visitors the chance to see his most famous works within the context of his contemporaries.
+His famous portraits in particular could be admired in all their glory, and a special place was given to a copy of his legendary Last Supper.